maddiestrange/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What are the required parts of class components?
+Declare by extending React.Component, use constructor function to set up state, call super, render.
 - [ ] Name at least three lifecycle methods?
+componentDidMount, render, constructor

-- [ ] Why are forms used so often in web applications and software?
+- [ ] Why are forms used so often in web applications and software? allow you to gather more data on users, makes the application functional on a user basis

-- [ ] What advantages are there by using a forms library like Formik?
+- [ ] What advantages are there by using a forms library like Formik? can make the process of creating and handling a form simpler
 - [ ] Why do we write tests for our apps?
+Double confimation that everything is working the way we think it works/want it to work.

 ## Project Set Up